-Does marriage counseling actually work?
+Does Relationship counseling actually work?

-Couples counseling offers a multitude of benefits including the unbiased therapist who can offer options you may not have thought of, help to identify and change relationship patterns, understanding reasons behind reactions and intentions.
+Relationship counseling offers a multitude of benefits including the unbiased therapist who can offer options you may not have thought of, help to identify and change relationship patterns, and understanding reasons behind reactions and intentions.
 They can help you understand consequences of your words and actions as well as identify each partners hidden expectations and conflicts in those expectations as well as beliefs you may not realize you hold about relationships.

 Throughout the therapeutic process, the therapist attempts to help both partners see the relationship in a more objective manner.
 They learn to stop the "blame game" and instead look at the relationship and what happens in it involving each partner.
-Effective couples therapists attempt to change the way that the partners actually behave with each other in the relationship.
+Effective therapists attempt to change the way that the partners actually behave with each other in the relationship.
 This means that in addition to helping them improve their interactions, therapists also need to ensure that their clients are not engaging in actions that can cause physical, psychological, or economic harm.

-Couples who avoid expressing their private feelings put themselves at greater risk of becoming emotionally distant and hence grow apart.
-Effective couples therapists help their clients bring out the emotions and thoughts that they fear expressing to the other person.
+Those who avoid expressing their private feelings put themselves at greater risk of becoming emotionally distant and hence grow apart.
+Effective relationship counselors help their clients bring out the emotions and thoughts that they fear expressing to the other person.
 Being able to communicate is a key factor for intimacy.
 This communication should not be abusive, nor should partners ridicule each other when they do express their true feelings.
 The therapist may have to assist clients in learning to speak to one another in supportive and understanding ways.
 The therapist may also provide the couple with instruction to give them the basis for knowing what types of communication are effective and what types will only cause more conflict.
 They may also need to work on skills to listen more actively.

-Who can benefit from marriage counseling?
+Who can benefit from Relationship counseling?

-So if you are the only one who wants a marriage counselor’s help, go for it.
+So if you are the only one who wants a relationship counselor’s help, go for it.
 The counselor may be able to help you persuade your spouse to eventually join in.
 If not, at least you are working to improve yourself and your end of the relationship.

 Will my counselor try to talk me into divorce?

-How do children benefit from marriage counseling?
+How do children benefit from relationship counseling?

 In addition, they will be more likely to have an open line of communications with their children as a result of counseling.
 The benefits of counseling will likely be different for every family.
 In fact, the benefits will depend greatly on the type of problem a family is experiencing.
 In some cases, the problem includes all family members and in others, it is strictly a problem between spouses.